Site Noise can model any noise source in the open air. This could include:

 NoiseMap’s SiteNoise software is based on guidance given in British Standard BS 5228-1: 2009 ‘Code of Practice for Noise and vibration control on construction and open sites’.
 Such sites generally use diesel-engined plant which means that the frequency spectrum is fairly well known and similar to that of roads.
 It is not therefore necessary to undertake frequency analysis of the source and propagation characteristics of the site, which greatly simplifies the calculations (and also reduces one element of uncertainty).

 However, NoiseMap can calculate levels in octave bands if required.
-It can also include the corrections for atmospheric absorption and soft ground set out in ISO 9613.
+It can also include the corrections for atmospheric absorption, barrier screening and soft ground set out in ISO 9613.

 BS 5228 envisages three types of noise source – Static, mobile on site, and haul roads.
 Static plant is located at a defined position and does not move.
 Mobile plant on site is plant that moves within a small area, for example an excavator moving material a short distance from a stockpile to a processing plant.
 The movements are frequent, but irregular.
 Haul roads are essentially movements along a defined track that can be specified in terms of a number of movements per hour and with a speed that can be typified.